Skip to main content

 One way to think about these ideas is that you should strive to fail upwards consistently.
 Failing upward means stumbling but continuing on your path–like when you trip but immediately get back up and keep walking.
 Failing downward is when you trip and lie on the ground feeling sorry for yourself, hoping someone will rescue you.

 Upward failure embraces the expectation that most things in life won’t work out exactly as planned, but that’s okay.
-As long as you continue to learn, grow, and place thoughtful bets, you will eventually succeed.
-Skills and experience compound over time, and if you keep failing upward, the snowball effect will eventually take hold.
+If you keep learning and keep placing thoughtful bets, your odds get better.
+Skills and experience compound over time, and failing upward gives that process more surface area.

 Real-World Examples of Failing Upwards #